Our Vulnerable Person Policy

 • Via email give@havenrefuge.org.uk

-• Or in writing Fundraising Manager, The Haven Wolverhampton, 18 Waterloo Road, Wolverhampton, WV1 4BL
+• Or in writing to Fundraising Manager, The Haven Wolverhampton, 18 Waterloo Road, Wolverhampton, WV1 4BL